Easy-Breezy Guide to All the Types of Characters in Fiction

 In most novels, even subplots that don't involve the protagonist are either influenced by the protagonist's actions or shine a light on the protagonist's journey.

-Now, fun fact: you can have more than one protagonist
+Now, fun fact: you can have multiple protagonists.

 Maybe your novel involves parallel storylines.
-Or perhaps you’re writing a romance from the perspective of both love interests.
-There are a lot of reasons you might have multiple main characters.
+Or perhaps you're writing a romance from the perspective of both love interests.
+There are a lot of reasons you might have two or more main characters.

 Just be aware that any character you consider a protagonist must be a fully realized being with a backstory, goals, fears, weaknesses, and all that fun stuff.
 These articles have great advice for shaping your protagonist: